natocesarrego/liferay-docs/discover/portal/articles/130-forms/04-data-providers.markdown

 The above instructions for adding a basic Data Provider are a good start, but there are more options.

+*URL* : The URL of a REST Web Service, which can be an internal or an external REST web service.
+In both cases, the URL can receive two types of parameters, the path parameters and the query parameters.
+The path parameters make part of the URL and are added following the pattern `{path_parameter_name}`, like in `https://restcountries.eu/rest/v2/name/{name}` where the `{name}` is the path parameter.
+On the other hand, the query parameters are used as a complementary part of the URL and follows the pattern `?query_parameter=query_parameter_value` like in `https://restcountries.eu/rest/v2/name/{name}?query_parameter=query_parameter_value`.

+*User Name* and *Password* : Credentials used to autheticate in the REST Web Service.
+These credentials are valid for internal and external REST Web Services.

 *Support filtering by keyword.*
 : If activated<!-- what does this do?--> Enter a valid parameter from the REST service into the Filter Parameter Name.
 This parameter is used to filter the REST service's results.

+When this parameter is enabled, a new field named `Filter Parameter Name` is displayed in the Data Provider configuration.
+This field receives the name of a query parameter, which will be used to filter the results of the Data Provider.
+It's important to emphasize that this field only supports a single query parameter.

 *Cache data on the first request.*
 : If the data is cached, a second load of the select list field is much faster, since a second call to the REST service provider is unnecessary.

+The cache activated by this field is the cache provided by Liferay Portal, there is no special cache implemented by Forms.

 *Timeout*
 : The time (in ms) to allow the REST service call to process before aborting the request, if a response is not returned.

+If the REST service call timeouts, then a thirty party tool ([Hystrix](https://github.com/Netflix/Hystrix)) is used by Forms to disable the communication with the REST service temporarily unavailable.

 *Inputs*
 : Specify <!--what does this do? --> Enter a Label, the Parameter that ............, and the